jessicaahong/hangryMouse/README.md

-# browserGame
+# hungry mouse rides magical muni!

 # Overview

-help the mouse find his next meal PRONTO! click to jump from station to station on the magical muni line. you must visit a shared transfer station before switing muni lines! our hero is hungry, so try to find the most efficient route possible.
+help the mouse find his next meal PRONTO!
+<br>click to jump from station to station on the magical muni line.
+<br>you must visit a shared transfer station before switing muni lines!
+<br>our hero is hungry, so try to find the most efficient route possible.

 #Development